nlesc-nano/CAT/docs/4_optional.rst

     optional:
         ligand:
+            dirname: ligand
             optimize: True
             split: True
             cosmo-rs: False

+**ligand.dirname** |str|_ = *ligand*

+    The name of the directory where all ligands will be stored.
+    The ligand directory will be created (if it does not yet exist) at the path specified in :ref:`path`.

+    |

 **ligand.optimize** |bool|_ = *True*

     Optimize the geometry of the to be attached ligands.
     The ligand is split into one or multiple (more or less) linear fragments, which are subsequently optimized (RDKit UFF [1_, 2_, 3_]) and reassembled while checking for the optimal dihedral angle.
 The ligand fragments are biased towards more linear conformations to minimize inter-ligand repulsion once the ligands are attached to the core.

     |